REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: Impact of Historical Trace Depth on Optimization Efficiency

 \section{Impact of Historical Trace Depth on Optimization Efficiency}

-As a continuation of Figure~\ref{fig:llm-ablation}(b), Table~\ref{tab:context-ablation} presents the data for the ablation study on the depth of historical trace included in the prompt sent to the LLM.
+As a continuation of \frefsub{fig:llm-ablation}{b}, \tref{tab:context-ablation} presents the data for the ablation study on the depth of historical trace included in the prompt sent to the LLM.
 Specifically, we compare two configurations: the “Parent + Grandparent” setting, where the prompt contains information from the current node and its two immediate ancestors, and the “Parent + Grandparent + Great-Grandparent” setting, where the prompt additionally includes the great-grandparent node.
-These variations allow us to assess the impact of deeper context windows on the effectiveness of \llmmcts.
+These variations allow us to assess the impact of deeper context windows on the effectiveness of the \compiler.

 Results show that increasing the historical context generally improves sample efficiency across all benchmarks.
 For example, on \deepseekbench, adding one more ancestral node boosts early performance significantly, achieving a 9.39$\times$ speedup at just 18 samples compared to 6.14$\times$ for the shallower context.
 Similarly, on \llamabench, the extended context leads to a higher final speedup (11.87$\times$ vs. 11.33$\times$) and earlier convergence.
 The performance gains, while smaller, are also consistent on \fluxattbench and \fluxconvbench, with improvements observed across all sample budgets.
-These findings confirm that providing richer historical context enables the LLM to make more informed decisions at each step of the search, ultimately enhancing the sample efficiency of \llmmcts.
+These findings confirm that providing richer historical context enables the LLM to make more informed decisions at each step of the search, ultimately enhancing the sample efficiency of the \compiler